thephpleague/csv/source/overview.md

 * `League\Csv\Reader` to extract and filter data from a CSV
 * `League\Csv\Writer` to insert new data into a CSV

-Both classes share methods to instantiate, format and output the CSV.
+Both classes extends the `League\Csv\AbstractCsv` class and as such share methods to instantiate, format and output the CSV.

-## Class Instantiation
+<h2 id="instantiation">Class Instantiation</h2>

 There's several ways to instantiate these classes: